• Skip to primary navigation

 Yes.
 Buttercream can be left at room temperature for up to 2 days.

-Chocolate Cake with Chocolate Buttercream with rainbow sprinkles
+Chocolate Cake with Chocolate Buttercream Frosting, with colorful sprinkles on top and base.

 Chocolate Cake with Chocolate Buttercream Frosting